arangodb/cluster-maintenance/README.md

 The following steps are needed:

  - Edit `VERSION` and bump the version number, commit and push.
- - Create a tag with `git tag -l v2.9.3 ; git push --tags`.
+ - Create a tag with `git tag v2.9.3 ; git push --tags`.
  - Run `make dist` to create 3 files in the `work` folder.
  - Under `Releases` in the github page of the repository, click "Draft new release", create a description, choose your tag and